backupbrew/switchbrew/Talk Homebrew ABI.md

 `   * `**`Value[0]:`**` Handle to a session implementing `[`Filesystem_services#IFileSystem`](Filesystem%20services#IFileSystem.md##IFileSystem "wikilink")` for the application's RomFS.`
 `   * `**`Value[1]:`**` Ignored.`
 `   `
-`   The application may only expect that IFileSystem#GetEntryType, IFileSystem#OpenFile, and IFileSystem#OpenDirectory are implemented for the given handle.`
+`   The given handle must respond to IFileSystem commands 0-12.`

 Possible alternatives include instead passing IFile/IStorage for the RomFS section, or IFile/IStorage for the entire ASET section.